jojoakh/JM-Studio/README.md

 [Pexels](https://www.pexels.com/photo/a-woman-and-a-girl-stretching-their-arms-and-legs-7319742/) | gallery | image | image seven in gallery |
 [Pexels](https://www.pexels.com/photo/girls-lying-down-on-the-floor-in-a-dance-studio-7319741/) | gallery | image | image eight in gallery |
 [Pexels](https://www.pexels.com/photo/ballerina-dancing-in-spacious-studio-with-barre-5149614/) | gallery | image | image nine in gallery |

+### Acknowledgement

+- I would like to say a big thank you to my mentor for this project, [Tim Nelson](https://github.com/TravelTimN) for his support throughout the development of this project.